Skip to content

 2. Lawful permanent residents (green card holders) — can only sponsor spouses and unmarried children.

 Anyone else (DACA recipients, asylees with pending cases, work-visa holders) cannot sponsor a family member for a green card.
+Note: DACA recipients may themselves be sponsored by a qualifying U.S. citizen or LPR family member.

 The two main buckets: Immediate Relative vs. Family Preference